-Retirement timing, family obligations, health concerns, financial issues and burnout can all also drive the decision to sell, and any of these issues could occur at a time that is not optimal.
-Adding to the dilemma, the process to sell can take up a to a year and the buyer may also want you to stay on for some length of time.
+· Adding to the overall complexity, the process to sell can take up a to a year and the buyer may also want you to stay on for some length of time.

 Want to learn more about selling a business?
 Sign up to receive our blog posts delivered to you via email.
 SIGN UP